bitflipser/OptiForth/README.md

 # OptiForth
-Forth system for ATmega328 / Arduino Uno R3
+Fast Forth system for ATmega328 / Arduino Uno R3

 It is based on Mikael Nordman's great FlashForth 5.0 (https://flashforth.com)